KachiAlex/real-estate-marketplace/MOBILE_APP_COMPLETION_REPORT.md

 ## âœ… MISSION ACCOMPLISHED

-The Property Ark Android mobile app has been **fully developed and is production-ready**.
+The PropertyArk Android mobile app has been **fully developed and is production-ready**.

 ---